Mulamba

-Mulamba is a Brazilian rock and MPB band formed in 2015 in Curitiba.
+Mulamba was a Brazilian rock and MPB band formed in 2015 in Curitiba.
 The group is an all-female one (including the production team and roadies) and they write songs discussing violence against women, women's empowerment, the fight against sexism and gender equality.

 History

 Formation and name (2015-2018)

 The group was formed in December 2015 (more precisely on the 10th) in the city of Curitiba by women from several parts of Brazil, originally as aCássia Eller tribute act.
 Vocalist Cacau de Sá is from Pelotas and guitarist and bassist Naíra Debértolis comes from Porto Alegre (both in the state of Rio Grande do Sul).

 Members chose the name "Mulamba" in order to re-signify the word, depriving it of its pejorative sense and demonstrating "force and leadership".
 According to the dictionary, "mulamba" means "a sloppy, messy, ugly and stinky person who leaves the house in a skunky state".

 Two of the members, Debértolis and vocalist Amanda Pacífico, already performed together on Orquestra Friorenta, and they joined Sá, cellist Fer Koppe and drummer Caro Pisco, who performed together on the bands Farrapos and Watch Out for the Hounds.